-FirdapseTM was approved by European Medicines Agency for the treatment of LEMS in December 2009, and BioMarin sells the product in the European Union (EU).
-BioMarin is also currently performing or will in the future perform certain post-marketing studies of FirdapseTM that they are required to conduct to support their continued approval of FirdapseTM in the EU.
-We have agreed to pay one-half of the costs of these studies.
-We have also shared the costs of a cardiac safety study and we are sharing the costs of reproductive toxicity studies that are required for approval of FirdapseTM by the FDA.
+Firdapse[TM] was approved by European Medicines Agency for the treatment of LEMS in December 2009, and BioMarin sells the product in the EU.
+BioMarin is also currently performing or will in the future perform certain post-marketing studies of Firdapse[TM] that they are required to conduct to support their continued approval of Firdapse[TM] in the EU.
+We have agreed to pay one half of the costs of these studies.
+We have also shared the costs of a cardiac safety study and reproductive toxicity studies that have been completed and are required for approval of Firdapse[TM] by the FDA.